 The Group takes on exposure to market risks, which is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risks arise from open positions in interest rate, currency and equity products, all of which are exposed to general and specific market movements and changes in the level of volatility of market rates or prices such as interest rates, credit spreads, foreign exchange rates and equity prices.
 The Group's exposures to market risk primarily arise from the interest rate management of the entity's financial instruments of different repricing characteristics, or from the net exposure of the foreign currency denominated financial instruments.
-The Group hedges a major proportion of its existing interest rate swaps by swapping into floating-rate funding to better match the floating-rate assets.
+The Group hedges a major proportion of its existing interest rate risk of the fixed-rate bond issuance using fair value hedges in the form of interest rate swaps by swapping into floating-rate funding to better match the floating-rate assets.
 The Group also hedges the net exposure of the foreign-currency denominated debts issued and assets by the use of cross-currency swaps as fair value hedges and economic hedges respectively.

 The management of market risk is principally undertaken by the Treasury Department using risk limits approved by the Board of Directors.
 Strategies on interest rate risk management, financing, hedging, investments are formulated by ALCO.
 Regular meetings are held to review the latest conditions in the financial markets and the asset-liability portfolio mix.
 The Treasury Department is responsible for monitoring financial market movements and executing transactions in the cash, derivatives, debt and investment markets in accordance with the strategies laid down by ALCO.
 The middle office monitors the compliance of risk limits and performs stress tests to assess the potential size of losses that could arise in extreme conditions.
 The results of the stress tests are reviewed by ALCO.

 A principal part of the interest rate risk management is to monitor the sensitivity of projected net interest income under different interest rate scenarios and to mitigate the negative impact through hedging operations.
-A 20 basis points parallel downward shift of the interest rate curve as at 31 December 2020 would decrease the future net interest income for the next twelve months by around HK\$11 million (2019: HK\$2 million increase) and increase by around HK\$10 million (2019: HK\$2 million decrease) for a similar upward parallel shift.
+A 20 basis points parallel downward shift of the interest rate curve as at 31 December 2021 would decrease the future net interest income for the next twelve months by around HK\$18 million (2020: HK\$11 million decrease) and increase by around HK\$15 million (2020: HK\$10 million increase) for a similar upward parallel shift.

-As at 31 December 2020, if interest rates at that date had experienced a 20 basis points parallel shift downwards, profit for the year would have been higher by around HK\$90 million (2019: HK\$9 million) and the fair value reserve would have been higher by around HK\$8 million (2019: HK\$10 million) as at 31 December 2020.
-If interest rates had experienced a 20 basis points parallel shift upwards, profit for the year would have been lower by HK\$89 million (2019: HK\$8 million) and the fair value reserve would have been lower by HK\$89 million (2019: HK\$8 million) and the fair value reserve would have been lower by around HK\$8 million (2019: HK\$8 million).
+As at 31 December 2021, if interest rates at that date had experienced a 20 basis points parallel shift downwards, profit for the year would have been higher by around HK\$76 million (2020: HK\$90 million) and the fair value reserve would have been higher by around HK\$6 million (2020: HK\$8 million) as at 31 December 2021.
+If interest rates had experienced a 20 basis points parallel shift upwards, profit for the year would have been lower by HK\$75 million (2020: HK\$89 million) and the fair value reserve would have been lower by around HK\$6 million (2020: HK\$8 million).

-As at 31 December 2020, with all other variables held constant, if the Hong Kong dollars had weakened by 100 price interest points against the US dollars, profit for the year would have been around HK\$14 million higher (2019: HK\$14 million).
-Conversely, if the Hong Kong dollars had strengthened by 100 price interest points against the US dollars, profit for the year would have been around HK\$14 million lower (2019: HK\$14 million).
+As at 31 December 2021, with all other variables held constant, if the Hong Kong dollars had weakened by 100 price interest points against the US dollars, profit for the year would have been around HK\$12 million higher (2020: HK\$14 million).
+Conversely, if the Hong Kong dollars had strengthened by 100 price interest points against the US dollars, profit for the year would have been around HK\$12 million lower (2020: HK\$14 million).